dbcrossbar Guide

 - We no longer rely on the unmaintained

-, or the less popularslog
+failure, or the less popularslogecosystem.

 Removed